 It seems that management have been performing well here.
 Whilst growth has stalled a little, the business is more efficient than before, is financed fairly conservatively and pays sustainable dividends relative to free cash flow.

-Arguably the factors facing Forterra is well known and have been baked into the price for a long time.
+Arguably the factors facing Forterra is well known.
+They have been baked into the price for a long time.
 The share price in January this year was a mere 240p, which priced the business on a single digit P/E ratio.
-However, it should be noted that many businesses related to housebuilding such as the builders and contractors were similarly priced (or cheaper), with the markets expecting a crunch.
+However, it should be noted that many businesses related to housebuilding such as the builders and contractors were similarly priced (or cheaper).
+Clearly the markets expect a crunch.

-The annual report points out another risk, that the fortunes of Forterra are very much tied to what happens in the UK.
-Geographically, the UK means that export of bricks to Europe is made more difficult due to their low value relative to weight and that there are few barriers to a manufacturing facility to be built elsewhere.
+The annual report points out another risk.
+The fortunes of Forterra are very much tied to what happens in the UK.
+Geographically, the UK means that export of bricks to Europe is made more difficult.
+This is because they are low value relative to weight.
+There are few barriers to constructing a manufacturing plant elsewhere.
 This also cuts both ways, and could even represent an opportunity.
-The number of bricks the UK imports has been rising over the last couple of years, and this demand could be fulfilled.
+The number of bricks the UK imports has been rising over the last couple of years.
+This demand could be fulfilled.

 Another potential weakness is that the Bespoke part of the business operates at much smaller profit margins than the Bricks part.
-This was mentioned in the annual report last year so it is of some concern that these problems are still persisting, and it is this part of the business that will be more vulnerable to project delays.
+This was mentioned in the annual report last year so it is of some concern that these problems are still persisting.
+It is this part of the business that will be more vulnerable to project delays.

 I get the impression this is a nice business to be involved in.
-There are good margins, stable supply of raw product, a good market position, and an inventory which is unlikely to depreciate too much over time, given how bricks are designed to last and are unlikely to go out of fashion.
-Performance since the IPO has also been shareholder friendly, and the dividend going forward looks quite sustainable at current business performance.
+There are good margins, stable supply of raw product, a good market position.
+Plus an inventory which is unlikely to depreciate too much over time.
+Bricks are designed to last and are unlikely to go out of fashion.
+Performance since the IPO has also been shareholder friendly.
+The dividend going forward looks quite sustainable at current business performance.

-The most obvious thing going against it is that sentiment in the sector is poor and Forterra are almost entirely dependent on the UK situation.
+The most obvious thing going against it is that sentiment in the sector is poor.
+Forterra are almost entirely dependent on the UK situation.
+In the short term there is a risk another Forterra profit warning may occur.
 However, in the medium term it seems likely that this will recover, and it would take a big change in the political winds for a downturn to persist.
 However, with operational gearing as it is, Forterra could be badly hurt if this happened.